ocavue/starter-monorepo/README.md

 - Prettier for formatting.
 - Renovate for dependency management.
 - Automatically fix linting and formatting errors with Autofix CI in your pull requests.
+- Use [Turborepo](https://turbo.build/) for building and running the project.

 ## Usage